mateusz-wojcik/Studies/README.md

 # Studies
-Some programs from Algorithms and Data Structures laboratories
+Some old programs from Algorithms and Data Structures laboratories